erikbejstam/to-do-list/plan.md

 - HTML
 - CSS
-- Tailwind, Bootstrap, SASS or some other CSS framwork?
+- Tailwind, Bootstrap, SASS or some other CSS framework?
 - Vanilla TS
 - NodeJS